astronomy-commons/lsdb/docs/science-notebooks.rst

 Example Science Use Cases
 ========================================================================================

-Here we have a selection Jupyter notebooks going over some example scientific use cases
+Here we have some Jupyter notebooks demonstrating how LSDB can be used to perform example scientific use cases

 .. toctree::
     :maxdepth: 1